 You can include in medical expenses amounts you pay to lose weight if it is a treatment for a specific disease diagnosed by a physician (such as obesity, hypertension, or heart disease).
 This includes fees you pay for membership in a weight reduction group as well as fees for attendance at periodic meetings.
 You can’t include membership dues in a gym, health club, or spa as medical expenses, but you can include separate fees charged there for weight loss activities.

 Note: Individuals should consult with an HSA or tax expert to ensure any expenditure of HSA funds complies with IRS guidance.

-Below is a description of several employers that have chosen to cover the National DPP lifestyle change program for their employees.
-For a larger list of employers currently covering the program, visit the Participating Payers page of the Coverage Toolkit.
+Below is a description of several employers and one commercial plan that have chosen to cover the National DPP lifestyle change program for their employees and beneficiaries.
+For a larger list of employers and commercial plans currently covering the program, visit the Participating Payers page of the Coverage Toolkit.